GfellerLab/MHCpExt/README.md

 For any question, please contact david.gfeller@unil.ch

-MHCpExt can be used freely by academic groups for non-commercial purposes (see license).
+MHCpExt1.0 can be used freely by academic groups for non-commercial purposes (see license).
 The product is provided free of charge, and, therefore, on an "as is" basis, without warranty of any kind.